soohyunnie/dsc-chi-warmup-pca/README.md

 as including the full feature set but with a reduced number of features.

 - untangling multicollinearity.
-We might want to ensure that none of our features are correlated in order to eg ease the interpretation of our model's coefficients.
+We might want to ensure that none of our features are correlated in order to ease the interpretation of our model's coefficients.
 We thus want to create a set of features containing as much information as possible but linearly independent
 '''